- Kazakh-British relations

 Cultural cohesion is important to Kazakhstan, which is currently home to 130 ethnic groups.
 In order to harmonise relations between these peoples, the Assembly of the people of Kazakhstan has been founded.

 The country is increasingly establishing a position for itself on the world stage and has hosted a number of international economic, cultural and political gatherings in recent years.
 Since 2008, leading economists, analysts and experts from across the globe have flocked to the Astana Economic Forum.
 In 2011 the 7th Winter Asian Games were successfully held in Astana and Almaty, with the national team taking first place in the team rankings.
-In 2015, Astana hosted the Fourth Congress of Leaders of World and Traditional Religions, which was attended by 80 delegations from 42 countries.
+In 2018, Astana hosted the Sixth Congress of Leaders of World and Traditional Religions, which was attended by 82 delegations from 46 countries.
 In January and February 2017, the city of Almaty hosted the 28th Winter Universiade.
+In 2018, Astana celebrated its 20th anniversary.

 From 10 June to 10 September 2017, Kazakhstan hosted the Astana EXPO 2017, dedicated to the theme of 'Future energy'.
 115 countries and 22 international organisations sent representatives to this gathering, which attracted over 3 million visitors.
 EXPO's legacy is to be equally important: the International Centre for Development and Investment in Green Technologies, an International Technology Start-up Centre and the Astana International Financial Centre will occupy the EXPO site.
 These are ambitious projects aimed at making Kazakhstan Central Asia's biggest centre for innovation technologies and one of the world's top 20 financial centres.